soto-project/soto-cognito-authentication-kit/README.md

         return response
 }
 ```
-NB The username tag in ID Token is "cognito:username"
+NB The username tag in an ID Token is "cognito:username"

 ## Responding to authentication challenges
 Sometimes when you try to authenticate a username and password or a refresh token you will be returned a challenge instead of the authentication challenges.
 An example of being when someone logs in for the first time they are required to change their password before they can continue.
 In this situation AWS Cognito returns a new password challenge.
 When you respond to this with a new password it provides you with the authentication tokens.
 Other situations would include Multi Factor Authentication.
 The following is responding to the a change password request